Best Forex Brokers in Malaysia 2026

 The SCM oversees Malaysian capital markets under the Capital Markets and Securities Act 2007 but does not currently issue licenses to forex brokers for serving individual Malaysian clients.
 Bank Negara Malaysia, established in 1959, regulates the broader foreign exchange market, protects the ringgit, and manages the country’s international reserves.

-A third local body worth knowing is the Labuan Financial Services Authority (LFSA), based in the Labuan island territory.
+A third local body useful to understand is the Labuan Financial Services Authority (LFSA), based in the Labuan island territory.
 As an offshore financial center, Labuan attracts foreign brokers with lower tax rates and a reduced initial capital threshold of around MYR 500,000, compared to the SCM’s MYR 5 million requirement.
-Since Labuan is a federal territory of Malaysia, LFSA-licensed brokers can legally serve mainland Malaysian traders.
-Tickmill operates its Malaysian entity under LFSA.

-International Regulators That Matter
+Key International Regulators

 Since local retail licensing is limited, Malaysian traders rely on international regulation for protection.
 Our scoring weights tier-1 regulators most heavily because they impose the strictest segregation, compensation, and reporting standards.
 The FCA in the UK requires segregated client funds and access to financial compensation schemes.
-ASIC in Australia enforces mandatory negative balance protection for retail clients.
-CySEC operates under EU rules with an investor compensation fund covering up to EUR 20,000.
-The FSCA in South Africa is increasingly rigorous for brokers serving emerging market clients.

-How to Verify a Broker is Authorized in Malaysia
+How to Verify a Broker is Authorized in Malaysia?

 Using the SCM Public Register